ramsharan0230/swansea-task-back/README.md

 | User can download different version of reports                                                                                                       |
 | Middleware for CORS issue for frontend and backend                                                                                                   |

-### Design Decisions

-1. Why Laravel?
-I picked Laravel 10 because it’s easy to work with, has great community support, and helps speed up development with its built-in tools like routing, validation, and security features.
-2. API-First: The backend is designed as a clean API that the frontend talks to.
-This keeps things flexible — it means the same backend could support other clients later, like mobile apps or other services.
-3. Organized Code: I structured the code into clear parts — controllers handle requests, services do the business logic, and models manage data.
-This makes the code easier to understand and maintain.
-4. OpenAI Integration: All the AI work happens on the backend, keeping the OpenAI keys secure.
-The backend sends quote data to GPT-4 and returns useful suggestions to the frontend.
-5. Data Storage: Reports and quote versions are saved in a database, making it easy to track history and let users access past reports.
-6. Clean & Scalable: I followed best practices to keep the code clean and easy to grow in the future, so it’s ready for more features or changes down the road.

 ### Installation Instructions